 It was dubbed the beating heart of everything that's good about Auckland by millennial bellweather The Spinoff.
 A little grand, a little gritty (and sprinkled with spirit and verve), Onehunga has it all, notably these seven gems.

 Dieu Tran aka Mr. T aka The Grandmaster set up his Euro/Vietnamese fusion café/bakery on the Mall in 2019 and became a local institution almost overnight.
-His phở is fabulous, the bánh mì baguette glorious – and his chocolate chip brioche French toast so dazzlingly perfect that a million Parisians have reportedly been trying to hack an MIQ spot into Aotearoa.
-Speaking of pandemical matters, most of Auckland’s home bakers’ lockdown loaves can trace their ancestry to ‘Sour Mother’, Mr. T’s immortal 18-year-old sourdough starter.
+His phở is fabulous, the bánh mì baguette glorious – and his chocolate chip brioche French toast so dazzlingly perfect that our frigates have been permanently stationed at the mouth of the Manukau to guard against incursions from the French Foreign Legion.
+Interesting fact: an estimated 34% of Auckland’s home bakers’ lockdown loaves can trace their ancestry to ‘Sour Mother’, Mr. T’s immortal 21-year-old sourdough starter.

 ONE – Onehunga Neighbourhood Eatery – has won our heart, minds (and stomachs!), with its Kokako Coffee, comradely spirit, and menu of rare brunch brilliance.
 By day, it’s a café and home to Think Space, the shared workspace; by night it morphs into pay-as-you-feel restaurant Everybody Eats where leftover food is transubstantiated into deliciousness for anyone who walks in the door (at whatever price they can afford).
 Pro-tip: try not to eat more than three plates of dukka-dotted Aubergine Smash at a time.